linode/docs/docs/guides/kubernetes/leverage-kubernetes-data-oriented-projects-with-portworx/index.md

 ## Run a Model Portworx Project

 The extensive [Portworx documentation](https://docs.portworx.com/) includes many examples of the benefits Portworx brings to data application management.
 One example is [Run Kafka on Kubernetes at Scale with Portworx](https://blog.purestorage.com/purely-technical/run-kafka-kubernetes-scale-portworx/).
 While thousands of organizations already "manually" deploy Kafka to good effect, Portworx can enhance the process.
-According to Portworx, it "can deliver major availability, resilience, and operational efficiency gains when running Apache Kafka at scale".
 Replacement of a manual deployment with Portworx' mediation automates disaster recovery, application-specific high availability, backup services, and capacity management.

 Using the Portworx installation from the preceding section, follow the steps below to get started: